 Wafer thin, cliffhanger: Just 12,768 votes separated NDA and MGB

 New Delhi, Nov 12: The Bihar Assembly Election has been rightly called a cliff-hanger.
-The margin of votes that separated the NDA and Mahagathbandhan (MGB) was wafer thin.
+The margin of votes that separated the NDA and Mahagathbandhan (MGB) was wafer-thin.

 In terms of vote share, the NDA polled 37.26 per cent, while in the case of Grand Alliance it was at 37.23 per cent.